abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 contemplation.
 How can we loosen our tight grip on the rules, while at the same time continuing to follow them, understanding that they are an essential part of the monastic path?
-Contemplating in this way takes intelligence and ingenuity—plus circumspection, to ensure that our reflections bring positive results—results that enrich and enliven our practice.
+Contemplating in this way takes intelligence and ingenuity---plus circumspection, to ensure that our reflections bring positive results---results that enrich and enliven our practice.

 # The Trump Card